Sinking this gas-guzzler is actually good for the ocean

 1. Fishing becomes local again

-1. Divers visit reefs
+1. Divers visit artificial reefs

 Inspired by History, Designed for Impact